trendsuggest-com/nva-core/README.md

 All verification occurs _per-endpoint_, _per-context_, and _per-session_ — no global blind trust.

 **Behavioral Intelligence:**
-When a user fails authentication or behaves abnormally, NVA-CORE tracks the event, adjusts trust metrics, and enforces temporary bans.
+When a user fails authentication or behaves abnormally, NVA-CORE tracks the event, adjusts trust metrics, and enforces bans.
 Even whitelisted IPs remain under observation — ensuring no trusted node can abuse its access silently.

 ---